 Maximum admission numbers of 20 places apply to A-level and vocational level 3 courses.
-Level 2 courses have a maximum admission number of 15 places.

 GCSE English and Maths Exam resits

 Students who do not hold at least a grade 4 in Maths and/or English at GCSE will be required to continue lessons in these courses until they attain a grade 4.